Smoking Vehicles

 What is a smoking vehicle?

-Any car, bus, or truck that generates smoke continuously from the exhaust pipe(s) for more than five seconds.
-Smoking vehicles are illegal and in violation of the Broward County Code, Chapter 27, (Section 27-175(j)(1).
+Any car, bus, or truck that generates smoke continuously from the exhaust pipe(s) for five seconds or more.
+Smoking vehicles are illegal and in violation of the Broward County Code, Chapter 27, (Section 27-175(j)(1) and (j)(2) within the same chapter and section.

 How often do you find yourself driving behind a smoking vehicle?
 You roll the windows up, close the vents, and can still smell the fumes!